Roald87/TwinCatChangelog/docs/hmi_changelog.md

     -   Access virtual directories outside of the working directory
     -   User management is integrated
     -   Upload and download files
 -   New service webpage to manage multiple server instances.
-Accessible through right click on HMI server > Service configuration.
+Accessible through right click HMI server > Service configuration.
 -   New TC2049 "Time Based Clients" license.
 For 30 minute single client access if maximum clients are reached or for maintenance.
 -   Event logger now supports Comment, Description URL and Description Text of an event.
 -   Symbol `ClearLoggedEvents` is added to delete database entries from HMI client.